Oestrogen blood test

 What is being tested?

-Oestrogen is a sex hormone produced both by women and men, although in much greater amounts in women.
+Oestrogen (also known as estrogen) is a group of sex hormones.
+It’s produced by both females and males, although in much greater amounts in females.

-Oestrogen helps the female sex organs — the ovaries, fallopian tubes, uterus and the vagina — to grow and mature.
-It also helps create other female characteristics, such as the breasts.
+Oestrogen helps the female reproductive organs — the ovaries, fallopian tubes, uterus (womb) and the vagina — to grow and mature.
+It also helps with breast development.

 Oestrogen levels rise naturally during puberty and fall after menopause.

-Your doctor might look for 3 types of oestrogen in your blood:
+Your doctor might check 3 types of oestrogen in your blood:

-- oestradiol — important for ovulation, conception, pregnancy, healthy bones and cholesterol levels in women
+- oestradiol — the main oestrogen hormone important for ovulation (release of eggs) and getting pregnant.
+Oestradiol supports healthy bones and cholesterol levels in women

-- oestriol — important during pregnancy; oestriol levels usually start to rise after the eighth week of pregnancy
+- oestriol — important during pregnancy; oestriol levels usually start to rise after week 8 of pregnancy

 - oestrone — the most important oestrogen after menopause

 Why would I need this test?

-Your doctor might suggest a blood test for oestrogen if:
+Your doctor might suggest an oestrogen blood test if:

-- your menstrual cycle is abnormal, or you have heavy bleeding
+- your menstrual cycle isn’t regular, or you have heavy bleeding

 - you can’t get pregnant